PKCubed/PLC/README.md

 # PLC
 PLC Programmable Logic Controller Software
-Written in Python using Pygame
+Written in Python using Pygame-CE

 ### New Feature Ideas
 - Save and Load files